GunnerGuyven/docker-php-dev/readme.md

 Naturally, edit this script to your needs.

+### Note `--user root` in above

+Due to the use of images that may default the user to non-root (such as the `ubi` base for mariadb) it is necessary to deliberately execute the sync operation as root so that the temporary volume mounts are writable.
+In the future a workaround may be found, and this section may be amended.

 ### Permissions

 It may be necessary to grant permission to use the data you import to the user you wish to use.
 An example of this is here for reference:

 ```mysql
 grant all privileges on *.* to 'mydb'@'%';